SQream/sqream_docs/reference/cli/sqream_sql.rst

      - False
      - Determines connection SSL
    * - ``--table-view``
-     - False
+     - ``true``
-     - Displays results in a table view format with column headers
+     - Displays query results in a table view format with column headers.
+The display limit is set to 10,000 rows

 .. tip:: Run ``$  sqream sql --help`` to see a full list of arguments